 The 20th century was a tumultuous period for Bolivia with a succession of governments, coup d’états and questionable elections.
 All forms of gambling except the national lottery were outlawed in 1938 and remained so until 2002.
 During that time, enforcement of the prohibition was sporadic amid the backdrop of political instability.

 The first official brick-and-mortar casino opened in 2002 and the industry has proliferated since then.
 Today there are at least 80 casinos operating in Bolivia.
-These casinos are limited in what they can offer due to gaming laws but are successful nonetheless.
+These casinos are limited in what they can offer due to gambling laws in Bolivia but are successful nonetheless.

-Bolivian law makes no mention of the internet so there are no licensed online betting sites in this country.
+Current law makes no mention of the internet so there are no licensed online betting sites in Bolivia.
 Even so, citizens are able to gamble online with the help of foreign betting sites that are hosted in other countries.
 All the biggest names in online gambling offer their services in Spanish and accept customers from Bolivia.

 All of these sites accept Bolivians and provide Spanish-language translations for their websites.
 Additionally, these sites employ native Spanish speakers for customer support.
-If you’re interested in betting online, these are by far the best options for real money play:
+If you’re interested in betting online from Bolivia, these are by far the best options:

-One of the advantages to using these sites is they offer every form of gambling in one place.
-This includes sports betting, casino games, lottery-style games, bingo, poker and wagering on financial products.
-Bolivia does have a few local sports betting shops, but the betting industry is still somewhat haphazardly organized.
+One of the advantages to using these Bolivian gambling sites is they offer every form of gambling in one place.
+This includes online sports betting, casino games, lottery-style games, bingo, poker and wagering on financial products.
+There is a few local sports betting shops in Bolivia, but the betting industry is still somewhat haphazardly organized.
 You’ll get the best odds on the most markets by doing your sports betting online.

 You can use bolivianos to deposit to any of these betting sites but you won’t be able to place your bets in bolivianos.
 Each betting site will convert your deposit to one of the other currencies it supports.
 You can choose your default currency when you sign up (I suggest the US dollar) and then every deposit you make from that point will be converted to your default currency at current exchange rates.